We’re here to help gay, bisexual and same sex attracted men from Asian cultural backgrounds take control of their health.

 When a person living with HIV is on effective treatment, they often achieve what is called an “undetectable viral load”.
 This means that HIV is no longer able to be detected in their bodies by viral load tests, meaning the amount of virus is their bodies is extremely low.
 Many people refer to this as being “undetectable”.

-In term of HIV prevention, there has never been a case of a person with an undetectable viral load passing on HIV to a sexual partner, a fact backed up by major international studies.
+In terms of HIV prevention, there has never been a case of a person with an undetectable viral load passing on HIV to a sexual partner, a fact backed up by major international studies.

-Risk Reduction Strategies
+Other Risk Reduction Strategies

 HIV Testing